afinemax/Astron_2024/README.md

 - Expected DM: 176 (pc/cm^3)
 - Expected RA, Dec: 289.91, 86.06 (deg)
 - Observing Cadence: Typically ~07:00-10:00, 11:00-15:00 (UTC) Monday to Friday (I have to be physically in the telescope hut)
+- Total of around 200 hours on target.
+Stopped observing around the 16th of July.

 ### Table of Contents: